Our Corporate Governance

 Our approach to corporate governance is based on a set of values and behaviours that underpin day-to-day activities, provide transparency and protect the interests of stakeholders.
 This approach includes a commitment to corporate governance excellence, which Lifeline sees as fundamental to its sustainability and performance.

-The Lifeline National Board consists of 11 National Board Members – eight elected or appointed by Member Organisations and three appointed by the Board.
+The Lifeline National Board consists of 11 National Board Members – eight elected or appointed by Member Organisations and three in accordance with terms outlined in their Letter Of Appointment

 The Board is responsible for providing strategic direction, effective governance and leadership on behalf of the Members.